Bel Ami (British TV series): Cast

+Production

+Robin Ellis was cast to the play the central main character, specifically for his sex appeal.

 Episodes

 All five episodes from the series aired on BBC Two in colour from 8 May 1971 - 5 June 1971.
 The series is completely intact although none of the episodes have been released on VHS, DVD or any other home media platforms.
 The series is also not available to watch anywhere.